fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_passwordpolicy.html.markdown

 * `expire_day` - Number of days after which passwords expire (1 - 999 days, default = 90).
 * `reuse_password` - Enable/disable reusing of password (if both reuse-password and change-4-characters are enabled, change-4-characters overrides).
 * `reuse_password_limit` - Number of times passwords can be reused (0 - 20, default = 0.
 If set to 0, can reuse password an unlimited number of times.).
+* `login_lockout_upon_downgrade` - Enable/disable administrative user login lockout upon downgrade (defaut = disable).
+If enabled, downgrading the FortiOS firmware to a lower version where safer passwords are unsupported will lock out administrative users.